knaccc/monero-seed-js/README.md

 var seed = Seed.randomSeed(0, new Date('2030-01-01' + 'T00:00:00.000Z').getTime() / 1000, Seed.MONERO_COINFLAG);
 console.log(seed.toString();

-// since the seed was created and not parsed, there will be no seed.parseMnemonicResult object present.
+// since the seed was created and not parsed, there will be no seed.getParseResult() object, and so calling this method will throw an exception.
 ```